 Hythloday is not your average world-traveler.
 He's a total bibliophile (book-lover), philosopher (wisdom-lover), and has mad ancient Greek skills, in addition to being completely down for adventure.
 So, he's kind of like a genius-voyager.
 Unlike many people, he sees hoity-toity scholarship and down-and-dirty action as two equally important ways of learning about the world.

-We know that he's Portuguese and has sailed with the famous (historical) explorer Amerigo Vespucci, who was also from Portugal.
-In fact, Portugal was considered a country full of explorer-types.
+We know that he's Portuguese and has sailed with the famous (historical) Italian explorer Amerigo Vespucci.
+Portugal was considered a country full of explorer-types.
 Other than that, we don't get to learn a whole lot about our friend Hythloday's personal life.
 He doesn't appear to have a family, we're not really sure how old he is, and we don't even know his favorite color (okay, maybe the last one is asking too much).
 The point is, there is something intentionally mysterious about our man Hythloday that's meant to lend him and the story he tells an aura of excitement.

 Even his appearance has some of that mysteriousness going on: "The stranger had a sunburned face, a long beard and a cloak hanging loosely from his shoulders; from his face and dress, I took him to be a ship's captain" (1.9).
 If he's starting to remind you a bit of Robinson Crusoe, you're not wrong.
 Sunburns, beards, and cloaks are all conventional ways of signaling that this is not someone from around here.
 For more on Hythloday's appearance, check out "The Weary Traveler" in Symbols, Imagery, and Allegory.